dawidLubcz/clientFTP/README.md

-This is very simple FTP client which supports only passive mode at this moment.
+Simple FTP client with support for passive mode.
+A project within a course of studies.